usagitoneko97/Strata-Jekyll-Theme/_posts/2020-1-17-why-we-sleep.markdown

 ---

-Do you ever wonder why we human sleep, as though as million and million years of evolution doesn't even attempt to fix it.
+Do you ever wonder why we human sleep, as though as million and million years of evolution doesn't even bother to fix it.
 8 hours of invulnerability will put our ancestors in a great trouble.
 They must be a reason for why god (or rather, science if you are atheist) created us this way.

 *Copyright@Ho Guo Xian, facts from "why we sleep" by Matthew Walker.*